Believe (Th' Legendary Shack Shakers album)

 Believe is the fourth studio album by American rock band Legendary Shack Shakers, released in 2004.
+This album, along with Pandelirium (2006) and Swampblood (2007), form a trilogy of albums referred to as the "Tentshow Trilogy" by the band.

 Musical style

-The music of Believe encompasses rockabilly, klezmer, country, punk rock, blues, cowpunk, polka-klezmer, psychobilly and Southern Gothic.
+According to AllMusic, Believe sees the Legendary Shack Shakers "adding a few more flavors to their usual gumbo of country, blues, rockabilly, and punk".
+Pitchfork felt that the album was "Southern Baptist imagery meets klezmer/rockabilly" and described the album's music as "cowpunk/psychobilly that deals in quasi-religious/sacreligious [sic] vagaries".
+PopMatters wrote regarding the album's style, "No doubt some bluegrass or rockabilly purists will find Believe's hyper-menacing flirtations to be sacrilege, but that’s kind of the point.
+To hell with traditions and placated expectations!
+This ain’t yer daddy’s rockabilly."

+Believe, along with Pandelirium (2006) and Swampblood (2007), form a trilogy of albums referred to as the "Tentshow Trilogy" by the band.

 Reception

 Believe was favourably reviewed by Zeth Lundy of PopMatters, who concluded, "The next time you take the O Brother, Where Art Thou? soundtrack from the stereo, pining for some oomph to your Americana, reach for Th’ Legendary Shack Shakers.
 “Colonel” J.D.
 Wilkes calls himself a jumpin’ jimdaddy, and before long, you will too."
 Ben Donnelly of Dusted magazine reviewed the album and commented that "Translating this band's strengths to record will probably always be a challenge. ...
 Still, they make the most of the challenge."